petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 The status quo solution, e.g., for Python projects, is to use a virtual environment.
-However, even these can be problematic and confusing with common tools promoting a create-and-mutate kind of workflow.
+However, even these can be problematic and confusing with typical tools promoting a create-and-mutate kind of workflow.
 That is, a virtual environment is created, activated, then mutated by installing some packages in it.